Female Representation and Talent Allocation in Entrepreneurship: The Role of Early Exposure to Entrepreneurs

 Abstract

-This paper shows that exposure to entrepreneurs during adolescence increases women's entry and performance in entrepreneurship and improves the allocation of talent in the economy.
-Using population-wide registry data from Denmark, we track nearly one million individuals from adolescents to adulthood and exploit idiosyncratic within-school, cross-cohort variation in exposure to entrepreneurs, as measured by the share of an adolescent's peers whose parents are entrepreneurs at the end of compulsory school.
-Early exposure, and in particular exposure to the entrepreneur parents of female peers, encourages girls' entry and tenure into this profession, while it has no effect on boys.
-The increase in female entrepreneurship is associated with the creation of successful and female-friendly firms.
-Furthermore, early exposure reduces women's probability to discontinue education at the end of compulsory school and to hold low wage jobs through their lives.
+This paper shows that exposure to entrepreneurs during adolescence increases women’s entry and performance in entrepreneurship and improves the allocation of talent in the economy.
+Using population-wide registry data from Denmark, we exploit idiosyncratic within-school, cross-cohort variation in early exposure to entrepreneurs, measured by the share of an adolescent’s peers whose parents are entrepreneurs at the end of compulsory school.
+Early exposure, particularly to the entrepreneur parents of female peers, encourages girls’ entry and tenure into this profession, while it has no impact on boys.
+This effect is associated with the creation of successful and female-friendly firms.
+Furthermore, early exposure reduces women’s probability to discontinue education at the end of compulsory school and to hold low wage jobs through their lives.
+Finally we find evidence in support of three main channels: (i) access to specific information; (ii) changes in aspirations and goals; (iii) increased consideration of entrepreneurship as a potential career.
 Together these results challenge the view that the most successful female entrepreneurs would enter this profession regardless of early exposure.

 Suggested Citation